VarunSagle/Clean-My-Data/README.md

 This creates a folder called venv (your isolated environment).

 For Windows:
-Inside the Terminal erite this command : venv\Scripts\activate
+Inside the Terminal enter this  : venv\Scripts\activate

 If successful, you will see: